Club Deportivo Nacional: 1924–25 title match

 In the 1923–24 tournament the club finished second in the league thanks to Alfonso Ávila, Lorenzo Camarena, Rafael Fierro, Juan Valencia, Manuel Benavides, Simón García, Juan Vázquez, Teófilo Zúñiga, Luis Valencia, Miguel Alatorre, and Daniel Gómez, along with Isabel Huerta, Francisco Espinosa, Francisco Fierro and Hilario López.

 After the tournament ended, the club made its first appearance in Mexico City where they played a friendly series with Real Club España, which they lost.
 Later, Club Deportivo Nacional went on to play another friendly cup series against local club Club Alianza, this time winning and taking home the Copa Latino-Nacional.

-In the 1924–25 tournament, the club finished tied with C.D.
-Guadalajara, so a championship match was organized which took place on 5 April 1925.
+In the 1924–25 tournament, the club finished tied with Guadalajara, so a championship match was organized which took place on April 5, 1925.
 The Estadio Felipe Martínez Sandoval was filled to capacity, causing a disturbance due to the number of supporters both inside and outside the stadium.
 It led to the soldiers shooting warning shots into the sky to try to keep order.

 The first goal was scored by Anastasio Prieto from C.D.
 Guadalajara.
 In the second half, Zuavo from Nacional scored the equalizer.
 Close to the end of the game, a penalty was called in favor of C.D.
 Guadalajara, which Nacional protested and some players, in their rage, decided to leave the field.
 The referee decided that the game must continue regardless.
 Back-up goalkeeper Francisco Fierros did not leave and so the penalty was executed by Anastasio Prieto, who had scored the first goal for C.D.
 Guadalajara.
 This time he was not as fortunate, and his penalty was blocked.
 The players who had exited decided to return to the game, and a few minutes later the referee called full-time.
 The draw would have given El Nacional the title, which players from C.D.
 Guadalajara protested, claiming that the goalkeeper who had blocked the penalty was not a legal player as no substitution had been made.
 The referee decided to take this to the league's federation, who decided that the game should be played again.
-So the game was replayed on 20 April that same year.
+So the game was replayed on April 20 that same year.
 The first half finished with no goals scored.
 In the second half, a penalty was called for El Nacional.
 The penalty was missed after the ball hit the goal post and so the game remained 0–0.
 At the end of the game, a long pass was made from the C.D.
 Guadalajara goalkeeper to Higinio "El Perico" Huerta who, in one swift move, headed the ball and scored the only goal giving C.D.
 Guadalajara the title.
 With this, the league's first rivalry was born.

 The line-ups for the clubs were as follows: